 Year 6 pupils have the opportunity to visit London in the Spring term, visiting places such as the Science Museum, Tower of London and the London Eye.
 The highlight of the visit is the trip to the West End to watch the Lion King!

 The National Curriculum objectives are met through a series of themes, which also encompass the areas we have set out within our intent.
-These overviews can be seen on the year group pages.
+These overviews can be seen on the year group pages and also by subject.

 Each class teach a block of work, rather than visit subjects per week.
 This is to enable a deeper focus on these aspects and to link to the maths and Literacy also covered.